TrendingTechnology/Interact/README.md

 Have you ever wanted to move one of the views while inside the app?
 What about adding physics to SwiftUI?
 Well guess what, its all here ready for you to grab.
 Drag, rotate, resize, throw,  and spin to your hearts content!

+I am currently for hire and have a huge library of responsive components not released anywhere, hire me and you get access

 If you like this library then check out [PartitionKit](https://github.com/kieranb662/PartitionKit).

  <p align="center"><img src="https://github.com/kieranb662/Interact/blob/master/InteractExample.gif" width="200"> </p>